elcorto/pwtools/doc/source/written/features/overview.rst

 * tools to handle matplotlib plots in scripts (:mod:`~pwtools.mpl`)

+* QE and LAMMPS calculators for ASE (:mod:`~pwtools.calculators`)

-The very nice ASE [ase]_ project is in some way related.
+The very nice ASE_ project is in some way related.
 It also stores atomic structure data in Python objects for further manipulation.
 If needed, one can convert a :class:`~pwtools.crys.Structure` to an ASE Atoms object.
 The design goal of ASE is, however, different from pwtools.
 ASE provides interfaces to a